johannes-lindgren/pure-parse/packages/pure-parse/docs/guide/overview.md

 - **Documentation** is a must for professionals.
 Every function must be well documented with type annotations and rich examples.
 - **Easy-to-use**
 - **Safety**—protect against prototype pollution.

+## Out of Scope

+There are some things that PureParse does not aim to solve:

+- Asynchronous validation
+- Structured error messages—error messages that can be parsed by a machine and translated.
+PureParse is not built to be used as a user-input validation library.
+- Compiled parsers—parsers can be made faster by being compiled from schemas ahead of time.
+- Serializable schemas—schemas than can be transmitted over the wire.

+If there's sufficient interest from the public, or if the author needs it, some of these features might be added in the future.